Martha Merrell’s Books, Toys & More

 Martha Merrell’s Today

-Martha Merrell’s Bookstore is owned and operated by Norm and Eve Bruce.
-They purchased the store in 1996 and have improved and expanded the store ever since.
+They purchased the store location in 1996 and have improved and expanded the store ever since.

 Plenty has changed for business owners in downtown Waukesha over the years.
 The streets have shifted from one-way to two, longtime staples have come and gone, and of course several construction projects have been completed.
 But over the last 25 years, one thing has not changed.
 Martha Merrell’s Books has become a landmark of the Waukesha community, deeply ingrained into the events and offerings that attract many to the downtown area.